 Thailand offers good affordability, cheaper than India but not as low-priced as Iran.
 Off-season travel in months like June can save a significant amount.

-• Cost Estimates: In 2019, a mid-range budget traveler spent around 4200 INR (60 USD) per day, covering guesthouses, local meals, monument fees, transport (tuk-tuks, taxis), and shopping.
+• Cost Estimates: In 2019 June, a mid-range budget traveler spent around 1800 Thai Baht (60 USD) per day /person, covering guesthouses, local meals, monument fees, transport (tuk-tuks, taxis), and shopping.
 Excludes flights, luxury resort stays.
 For 2023, estimate around 6000 INR or 75 USD daily.

 • Free Walking Tours: Available in select Thai cities through Guru Walks.
 Take advantage of these tours and consider tipping the guides as appropriate.